MyrthaDestra/Northwind/README.md

 GROUP BY Category;
 ```

-Combining CTE and case statements:
+Combining CTE and case statement:
 ```
 /* Find the day of the week with the highest sales revenue and present a sorted list of each day of the week alongside its corresponding sales revenue. */